Our History ~ Village of Dannemora

 The Museum holds open hours the first Saturday of the month, May through October, from 10:00 am - 2:00 pm.
 The remainder of the year, the museum will be open by appointment at a mutually convenient time by calling Larry or Colleen Seney at 518-293-7025.
 The museum is also frequently open during other special events happening at the Dannemora Community Center.

 We encourage you to visit the Museum in person to experience the rich history of the Village of Dannemora.

-The Museum is operated by volunteers Colleen and Larry Seney, who will guide you through the Village of Dannemora Museum, established by Village Historian Pete Light in 2011.
+The Museum is operated by Larry with assistance from his "Administrative Office" (wife, Colleen) .
+They will guide you through the Village of Dannemora Museum, established by Village Historian Pete Light in 2011.